abhaskumarsinha/1D-GAN/README.md

 # 1D-GAN
-A simple well documented tutorial on to implement a 1D GAN on Keras using a Python Jupyter Notebook
+A simple well-documented tutorial on implementing a 1D GAN on Keras using a Python Jupyter Notebook

 Refer 1D-GAN.ipynb notebook.
 You may run it on Google Colab too.
 Refer DC-GAN for a GAN that generates image data.